alirezasaharkhiz9/undergraduate-project-computer-vision/README.md

 The project will be organized into the following sections:
 ##### 1. Classical Computer Vision
 - Fundamentals and Techniques of Image Processing
-- Video Processing
+- Working with Video
 - Object Detection Algorithms
+- Face Detection
-- facial detection
+- Text Detection
 ##### 2. Modern Computer Vision - Deep Learning
 - Implementing Artificial Neural Networks (ANN)
 - Implementing Convolutional Neural Networks (CNN) with PyTorch